samlupton/SLAnimations/README.md

 - Use `PlumeView` for SwiftUI screens.
 - Use `PlumeUIView` for UIKit screens and custom view hierarchies.
-- Use direct `Plume` and `Plume.Cell` construction when you want precise control over emitter behavior.
+- Use direct `Plume` construction when you want precise control over emitter behavior.

 ## Notes